-All applicants will receive a written notification of action taken in response to their applications.
-Those admitted will have a period of fifteen (15) days after the date of notification to inform the School of their intention to attend and to pay the admission quota.
-If a candidate fails to respond within the period stated, his position will be declared vacant and another candidate will be chosen from the waiting list.
+- a) will receive a written notification of the action taken in response to their application; - b) will have a period of fifteen (15) days after the date of notification to inform the School of their intention to attend and to pay the admission quota.
+If the candidate fails to respond within the period stated, his position will be declared vacant and another candidate will be chosen from the waiting list.